djheery/data-structures/binary-trees/red-black-tree/README.md

 - If the unlce is Red we do a recolour.
 - If the Uncle is black we do a rotation and/or Recolouring

+When Inserting into a Red Black Tree you first use the standard insertion algorithm in a BST and initialize the node to RED.

+If the node is the root node of the tree then you should change the color to BLACK.

+If the node is not the root then you will start the balancing algorithm

+- If the color of the parent node is BLACK then do not change the colour
+- If the color of the parent node is RED then you need to:
+    - Check  the colour of the nodes uncle
+        - If the nodes uncle is RED
+            - Change the color of the uncle and parent to black & change the grandfather to red
+                - Then repeat the relcoloring for the grandparent
+                - However if the grandfather is the root, do not change the grandfather to a red color
+- If the color of the unlce is red then we begin to check the rotation case

 ## Applications